-The Lorne Park Estate property owners have the luxury of custom designed homes on large lots in a unique area.
+Lorne Park Estate property owners have the luxury of custom designed homes on large lots in a unique area.
 Unique in terms of location and setting.
 Unique as well in that there is a wide representation of architectural styles within the community, all seamlessly blending based on the maintenance of the cultural landscape and the protection of the mature forest community.

-The architectural rendering of the proposed dwelling (above).
-David Small Designs
+Figure 7: Architectural rendering of the proposed dwelling (above).
+Unity Design